dax8it/ATJIUJITSU-REAL-NEW/content/blog/halloween-2021.md

 order: 30
 date: 2021-10-31T14:00:00.000Z
 description: >-
-  Thank you for stopping by, parking your brooms and joining us this year for our spooky Halloween event!
+  Thank you for parking your brooms and joining us this year for our spooky Halloween event!
 We hope you all had a Spooktacular time
 thumbnail: /img/dsc09460.jpg
 home: false
 tags: